sayandev/deep-reinforcement-learning/p2_continuous-control/Report.md

 ### Algorithm

 This project is an extension of the earlier project in applying [Deep Q Network](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) to solve single agent navigation environment, however this project has a more complex environment with continuous action spaces and involved multiple agents.
-[Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) been used to solve this project utilzing some [refinement](https://blogs.unity3d.com/2018/09/11/ml-agents-toolkit-v0-5-new-resources-for-ai-researchers-available-now/).
+[Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) been used to solve this project utilizing  some [refinements](https://blogs.unity3d.com/2018/09/11/ml-agents-toolkit-v0-5-new-resources-for-ai-researchers-available-now/).

 DDPG algorithm is summarized below: